 How many lockdowns has the UK had?

-In England, the first lockdown begun on March 23 2020 and was followed by a short, sharp second lockdown later in November.
+In England, the first lockdown begun on March 23 2020.
+Later there was a short, sharp second lockdown in November.
 The third one, under which England will at least partially remain until June 2021, started on January 6 2021.

-Boris Johnson has said that he hopes the new lockdown will be the country’s last, as the roadmap out of lockdown should bring England “cautiously but irreversibly” out of the restrictions.
+Boris Johnson has said that he hopes the new lockdown will be the country’s last.
+The roadmap out of lockdown should bring England “cautiously but irreversibly” out of the restrictions.

-In November, the Scottish government put 11 areas, including Glasgow, under level four Covid restrictions instead of announcing a nationwide lockdown.
-This level had the harshest restrictions of Scotland’s five tier system and under the rules, pubs, restaurants and non-essential shops had to close.
+In November, the Scottish government put 11 areas, including Glasgow, under level four Covid restrictions.
+They did not announce another lockdown.
+This level had the harshest restrictions of Scotland’s five tier system.
+Under the rules, pubs, restaurants and non-essential shops had to close.
 There were also strict rules around socialising.

 Wales, however, took on harsher restrictions earlier in October to slow the spread of coronavirus.
 Their ‘firebreak lockdown‘ lasted for 17 days, after which hospitality and leisure venues were able to reopen but households were not allowed to mix.

 From June 9, the French government will push the 9pm curfew back to 11pm.
 Restaurants, cafes and bars can serve customers indoors at a 50% capacity, with a maximum of six people per table.
 Museums, cinemas, sports venues and non-essential shops will also be able to increase their capacity.

 Then from June 30, providing all goes well, all restrictions and the curfew will come to an end.